Nilspace factors for general uniformity seminorms, cubic exchangeability and limits: The structure theorem for cubic couplings

 To see the inclusion in \eqref{containment4}, we use our induction hypothesis for $d-1$, as we did above, to obtain that $(\mc{F}_{d-1})_u^{K_n} \subset_\mu (\mc{F}_{d-1})^{K_n}_{0^n\neq v < u}$, and then note that the latter $\sigma$-algebra is included in $\mc{D}_1'$, since $\mc{F}_{d-1}\subset \mc{F}_k$ and $\{v: 0\neq v < u\}\subset (S_1\cup S_2)\setminus \{0,u,w\}$. \end{proof} We can now move on to the proof of Proposition \ref{prop:meas-thy-compl}.
 Our goal is to show that for every $x\in \ns$ and $u\in K_{k+1}$ we have To prove this we shall use the notation $q_{k+1}$, recalled in Subsection \ref{subsec:tricubes}, for the embedding of the tricube $T_{k+1}$ as the simplicial subcubespace $\wt{T}_{k+1}$ of $\db{2k+2}$.

 Consider the following simplicial sets in $\db{2k+2}$, which are subsets of $\wt{T}_{k+1}$: The set $V_1$ is the image under $q_{k+1}$ of the subcube of $T_{k+1}$ with all coordinates non-positive, and $V_2$ corresponds similarly to the subcube with all coordinates non-negative.
 The set $V_3$ corresponds to the set of $v\in T_{k+1}$ having at most $k$ non-zero entries and having last entry either 0 or 1 (but not $-1$).
-Finally $V_4$ corresponds to the set of $v\in T_{k+1}$ having last entry either 0 or 1 (in particular every such $v$ has $|v|\leq k+1$).
+Finally $V_4$ corresponds to the set of $v\in T_{k+1}$ having last entry either 0 or 1.